tyzrichard/odin-library/README.md

 ### Future Updates
 Hm.
 Seems like Odin wants me to return back to this project at a later date.
 We'll see what happens.

+[Nov 2024] UPDATE: Yep, returned to add some extra fancy form validation using the JS Constraint Validation API.
+I left the basic validation there though, but its nullified by the novalidate bit.
+Just thought I would keep it there for fun.